FabianHinder/Drift-and-Water/README.md

 we explore the potential of both model-loss-based and distribution-based drift detection to tackle leakages detection.
 We additionally discuss the issue of temporal dependencies in the data and propose a way to cope with it when applying distribution-based detection.
 We evaluate different methods systematically for leakages of different sizes and detection times.
 Furthermore, for leakage localization, we first model leakages in the water distribution network employing Bayesian networks, and the system dynamics are analyzed.
 We then show how the problem is connected to and can be considered through the lens of concept drift.
 In particular, we argue that model-based explanations of concept drift are a promising tool for localizing leakages given limited information about the network.
 The methodology is experimentally evaluated using realistic benchmark scenarios.

-**Keywords:** Water Distribution Networks , Anomaly Detection, Virtual Sensors , Leakage Localization , Automated Data-Analysis , Concept Drift , Explainable AI , Model Based Drift Explanations.
+**Keywords:** Water Distribution Networks, Anomaly Detection, Virtual Sensors, Leakage Localization, Automated Data-Analysis, Concept Drift, Explainable AI, Model-Based Drift Explanations.

 ## Requirements